What is Guaranteed Income?

 Are there any Guaranteed Income programs in Maine?

-- Project HOME Trust is currently the only Guaranteed Income pilot program running in Maine.
+There are currently two unconditional cash projects underway in Maine, and policymakers are considering the feasibility of others.- Project HOME Trust is currently the only Guaranteed Income pilot program running in Maine.
 Funded philanthropically, the project gives 20 single mothers who have recently experienced homelessness or housing insecurity an unconditional $1,000 per month for one year.
-An evaluation of the program’s impact is expected in the fall of 2024.
+After one year, nearly half of the mothers said they could handle a $400 emergency expense, compared to almost none at the outset.
+Program evaluation also showed participants were more financially stable, better able to pay for basic needs, and more optimistic about their futures.

 - Build HOPE Project offers flexible cash payments of up to $2,000 annually to student parents with low income.
 Established through a $3.5 million donation and managed by Maine Equal Justice, the project supports parents who are working to complete degrees and credential programs but have gaps in their budget preventing them from getting ahead.
 The project provided more than $530,000 to more than 200 families in its first year.
 An evaluation found transportation was the most cited pressing need and highlighted the difficulty many have in affording housing and utilities.
 More than 75% of participants pursued education in high-demand fields, including social work, health care, and early childhood education.
 Almost 90% of participants reported reduced financial stress and feeling respected and trusted to know what their families need.
 Most participants also reported that it was easier to receive funds from the project than traditional safety net programs.